elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 I took a look at the menu.
 After mulling it over, I put the menu back down and looked behind me, out the window.
 I closed my eyes and focused.
 I let my mind open up, allowing the thoughts of everyone within 30 meters of me to coalesce with my own.
-The effect was overwhelming: it took years of practice just to not instantly lose consciousness when reading from only 5 people's minds.
+The effect was overwhelming: it took weeks of practice just to not instantly lose consciousness when reading from only 5 people's minds.
 Right now, there were around 80 people passing in and out of my telepathic range.
 Among those, I caught the thought of a waiter, wondering if he should come to my table to take my order.
 I giggle a bit and put my mental gates back up, blocking out all the thoughts.
 Opening my eyes, I acted as if I were looking around for a waiter.
-The waiter who's thoughts I'd read came briskly walking towards my table.
+The waiter who's mind I'd just probed came briskly walking towards my table.

 "Hello there, young miss, my name is Mike and I'll be taking care of you today.